Plane Narrowly Misses Car That Crossed Runway In Missouri Airport

 An airplane taking off from the Springfield-Branson National Airport in Missouri came very close to hitting a van that crossed the runway.
 The driver of the van was late for an employee barbecue.

 The incident took place on June 27.
-Fox News reports that the newly released security footage shows a dark colored van crossing the runaway in front of an Envoy Air jet carrying 53 passengers and crew.
+Fox News reports that the newly released security footage shows a dark-colored van crossing the runaway in front of an Envoy Air jet carrying 53 passengers and crew.
 The plane and the van were mere seconds from a collision that might have had a tragic ending, but no one was injured as result of the near-miss.

 In a report on the incident, the driver of the van is identified as Jim Brown.
 He is an employee at the same airport where the near-crash took place.
 He was taking two other people to the barbecue when he decided to cross the runway.